temporalio/documentation/docs-src/cloud-context/pricing.md

 Temporal Cloud is a consumption-based service; you pay only for what you need when you need it.
 Pricing is flexible, transparent, and predictable, so you know your costs and never pay for unused components.

-This document walks through the elements of Temporal Cloud pricing and is a guide to help you understand concepts so you can estimate costs for your implementation.
-To gain a reliable estimate, you should [engage with our team](https://pages.temporal.io/contact-us).
+This page introduces the elements of Temporal Cloud pricing so that you can estimate costs for your implementation.
+To gain a reliable estimate, [contact our team](https://pages.temporal.io/contact-us).

 ## Pricing Element: Temporal Actions